 But my favorite story in Silver Scream is Steven R. Boyett's "The Answer Tree."
 Wow.
 A skeevy film professor attends the secret showing of a deranged and legendary filmmaker's final movie, a mix of the midnight movies of Jodorowsky with the confrontation of Artaud and the surrealist imagery of Buñuel (who said horror fiction fans were cultural dullards?
 Or perhaps I'm compensating).
 In recent years lots of people loved John Carpenter's episode "Cigarette Burns" for Showtime's Masters of Horror, and I liked it too, but it was really already covered by Boyett's story: a film that will drive its viewers to madness and murder and beyond.

-The hardcover was first published by the now-defunct (as far as I can tell) Dark Harvest Publishers, who put out cool hardcover editions of mostly anthologies.
+The hardcover was first published, also in 1988, by the now-defunct (as far as I can tell) Dark Harvest Publishers, who put out cool hardcover editions of mostly anthologies.
 But as usual, I prefer my original vintage paperback copy, which went for a cool $3.95 in 1988.
 That's okay with me.
 Hooray indeed.

 Post a Comment